alexdrydew/docs/en/toloka-kit/reference/toloka.client.conditions.RejectedAssignmentsRate.md

 )
 ```

-Percentage of how many assignments were rejected from this performer out of all checked assignment
+Percentage of how many assignments were rejected from this Toloker out of all checked assignment